Sabrina the Teenage Witch (1996 TV series): International syndication

-In the United Kingdom, Sabrina previously aired on ITV and Nickelodeon, while it later began airing on Pop Girl, a free-to-air children's channel.
+In the United Kingdom, Sabrina previously aired on ITV and Nickelodeon.
+It later began airing on Pop Girl, a free-to-air children's channel, in July 2012, which previously broadcast the first two seasons and the two subsequent movies before shutting down in October 2015.
 The series was slightly edited for content on UK children's channels.
-In July 2012, which previously broadcast the first two seasons and the two subsequent movies before shutting down in October 2015.
 It has aired on 4Music since 2019, and previously on The Vault since 2014 until its subsequent rebrand as Trace Vault.
 In October 2021, the entire series became available to stream on Amazon Prime Video, but was removed at the end of September 2022.

 The show can be seen in the Republic of Ireland on RTÉ2 weekdays at 5:10 p.m. as part of the youth-oriented show TRTÉ.

+In France, the show aired on France 2 in 1997 under the name Sabrina, l'apprentie sorcière (Sabrina the Apprentice Witch).

+In Germany, the show aired on Comedy & Co. under the name Sabrina - Total Verhext!
+(Sabrina -Totally Bewitched!) in 1997.

 In Italy, the show aired on Italia 1 under the name Sabrina, vita da strega (Sabrina, life as a witch) from September 3, 1998 until May 28, 2004.

-In Australia, the show aired on Eleven, the free-to-air channel owned by Network Ten (upon which Sabrina had originally aired) at 6:00 p.m. and until December 6, 2013, with repeats at 12:30 a.m., seven days a week.
+In Australia, the show aired on Eleven, the free-to-air channel owned by Network Ten (upon which repeats of Sabrina had previously aired) at 6:00 p.m. and until December 6, 2013, with repeats at 12:30 a.m., seven days a week.
+It originally aired in Australia on the Seven Network during its first run.

-In Canada, the show is available on Paramount+ (former CBS All Access) since the 2021 international launch and rebranding of the service.
+In Canada, the show is available on Paramount+ (formerly CBS All Access) since the 2021 international launch and rebranding of the service.

-In Russia, the first show of the series took place on the TV channel "Russia" on November 8, 2003, where it was originally broadcast until January 31, 2004 under the name "Academy of Witchcraft" and the first season was shown.
-Later, all seven seasons were shown in the period 2004-2006 on the STS channel (premiered on March 9, 2004).
+In Russia, the first show of the series took place on the TV channel "Russia" on November 8, 2003, where it was originally broadcast until January 31, 2004, under the name "Academy of Witchcraft" and the first season was shown.
+Later, all seven seasons were shown in the period 2004–2006 on the STS channel (premiered on March 9, 2004).